-- in the case of a termination by us without "cause" or by the Named Executive Officer for "good reason", 100% of the unvested LTIP awards held by the Named Executive Officer will become fully vested and free of restrictions. - in the case of a termination due to death or disability, the following vesting terms ("Death or Disability Vesting Terms") apply with respect to outstanding unvested awards held by the Named Executive Officer: - with respect to outstanding unvested time-based share awards, a prorated portion (based on the number of days of employment since the immediately preceding January 1st until the date of death or disability, as applicable, over 365) of such awards that would have vested on the next vesting date applicable to such awards will become vested and free of restrictions and any remaining portion of such awards will be forfeited; and - with respect to outstanding unvested performance-based share awards, such awards shall vest as set forth in the applicable award agreements underlying such awards, as follows: a prorated portion of any unvested performance-based LTIP unit awards will vest based on the applicable number of days worked in each applicable three-year performance period over 1,095 as set forth in each LTIP unit award agreement, except in the event that a termination of service as described above follows a change of control which occurs more than eighteen (18) months after the beginning of the performance period, in which case all outstanding performance-based LTIP units for such performance period will vest without being subject to proration in accordance with the calculation set forth in the LTIP unit award agreements.
-For more information, see "Employment Agreements" herein.
+• in the case of a termination by us without "cause" or by the Named Executive Officer for "good reason", 100% of the unvested LTIP awards held by the Named Executive Officer will become fully vested and free of restrictions.

+- in the case of a termination due to death or disability, the following vesting terms ("Death or Disability Vesting Terms") apply with respect to outstanding unvested awards held by the Named Executive Officer: - with respect to outstanding unvested time-based share awards, a prorated portion (based on the number of days of employment since the immediately preceding January 1st until the date of death or disability, as applicable, over 365) of such awards that would have vested on the next vesting date applicable to such awards will become vested and free of restrictions and any remaining portion of such awards will be forfeited; and - with respect to outstanding unvested performance-based share awards, such awards shall vest as set forth in the applicable award agreements underlying such awards, as follows: a prorated portion of any unvested performance-based LTIP unit awards will vest based on the applicable number of days worked in each applicable three-year performance period over 1,095 as set forth in each LTIP unit award agreement. - in the case of a termination of service as described above that follows a change of control which occurs more than eighteen (18) months after the beginning of the performance period, all outstanding performance-based LTIP units for such performance period will vest without being subject to proration in accordance with the calculation set forth in the LTIP unit award agreements.
+For more information, see "Severance and Change in Control Arrangements-Employment Agreements" in the tables following the "Compensation, Discussion and Analysis".

-The following table summarizes the minimum, threshold, target and maximum number of performance-based LTIP unit awards granted in 2020 that may be earned by each Named Executive Officer contingent upon performance between January 1, 2020 and December 31, 2022 and the total number of time-based awards granted in 2020 that each Named Executive Officer may earn by January 1, 2023:
+The following table summarizes the minimum, threshold, target and maximum number of performance-based LTIP unit awards granted in 2022 that may be earned by each Named Executive Officer contingent upon performance between January 1, 2022 and December 31, 2024 and the total number of time-based awards granted in 2022 that each Named Executive Officer may earn by January 1, 2025:

 Time-based

-Named Executive Officer Minimum Threshold Target Maximum Award (2)
+Named Executive Officer Minimum Threshold hreshold Target Award (2)

-Arlen D. Nordhagen 5,330 10,660 21,318 7,734
+Arlen D. Nordhagen 3,003 6,005 12,008 3,758

-Tamara D. Fischer 11,807 23,613 47,226 17,133
+Tamara D. Fischer 10,161 20,321 40,641 12,717

-David G. Cramer 5,928 11,854 23,708 9,367
+David G. Cramer 4,125 8,248 16,494 5,406

-Brandon S. Togashi 3,854 7,708 15,415 5,592
+Brandon S. Togashi 2,772 5,543 11,085 3,469

-- (1) For each level of performance, the number of units shown in the table above assumes that the same level of performance is achieved for both the MSCI Component and the Storage Peer Component. - (2) On January 1, 2021, one-third of the time-based awards set forth in this column vested.
-The remaining two-thirds are scheduled to vest in equal annual installments on January 1, 2022 and January 1, 2023, respectively, subject to the continued employment of the Named Executive Officer.
+- (1) For each level of performance, the number of units shown in the table above assumes that the same level of performance is achieved for both the MSCI Component and the Storage Peer Component. - (2) On January 1, 2023, one-third of the time-based awards set forth in this column vested.
+The remaining two-thirds are scheduled to vest in equal annual installments on January 1, 2024 and January 1, 2025, respectively, subject to the continued employment of the Named Executive Officer.

-During the performance period from January 1, 2018 through December 31, 2020, the Company's 3-year relative TSR ranked in approximately the 87th percentile as compared to the TSR of companies in the MSCI US REIT Index and in second place as compared to the TSR of its public company REIT peers in the self storage industry.
-The following table summarizes the actual number of performance-based LTIP unit awards that vested on January 1, 2021 as a result of that performance during the performance period from January 1, 2018 through December 31, 2020.
+During the performance period from January 1, 2020 through December 31, 2022, the Company's 3-year relative TSR ranked in approximately the 88th percentile as compared to the TSR of companies in the MSCI US REIT Index and in 5th place as compared to the TSR of its public company REIT peers in the self storage industry.
+The following table summarizes the actual number of performance-based LTIP unit awards that vested on January 1, 2023 as a result of performance during the performance period from January 1, 2020 through December 31, 2022.